 Creative Predictive Analytics Challenge: How Can Your Data Make an Impact?

-Last month, ESCP Europe’s Associate Professor Dr Hsin-Hsuan Meg Lee kicked-off a one-week project in collaboration with Dr Lorena Blasco-Arcas, Academic Director of the MSc in Marketing & Digital Media (MDM), and Dr Kamran Razmdoost, Co-Director of the MSc in Marketing & Creativity.
-They asked72 students from both programmes to predict the winner of this year’s Eurovision Song Contest.
+Last month, ESCP Business School’s Associate Professor Dr Hsin-Hsuan Meg Lee kicked-off a one-week project in collaboration with Dr Lorena Blasco-Arcas, Academic Director of the MSc in Marketing & Digital Media (MDM), and Dr Kamran Razmdoost, Co-Director of the MSc in Marketing & Creativity.
+They asked 72 students from both programmes to predict the winner of this year’s Eurovision Song Contest.

 2019 Eurovision Song Contest